argnux/weather/README.md

 For header files, only appending is allowed.\
 `main.cpp` is forbidden for modification.\
 Must use Boost.Asio and Boost.Beast to work with the network, and Boost.Program to handle command-line arguments.\
 Must use CMake to build the application.
-Name of the program must be `Weather`.\
+Name of the program must be `Weather`.
-`.gitlab-ci.yml` is forbidden for modification.

 ### Receiving a token
 1. Open the following site: https://home.openweathermap.org/users/sign_up